M8825/Villow/README.md

 !["auth"](./frontend/src/components/assets/auth.png)

 # Index Page
-On Villow, users can browse listings on the index page using Google Maps markers based on their address.
+Users can browse listings on the index page using Google Maps markers based on their address.

 !["auth"](./frontend/src/components/assets/index.png)

 # Navigation Cards
+The site features convenient navigation cards for major pages.

 !["navigation_card"](./frontend/src/components/assets/card.png)

 Villow was created within a 14 day time frame.
 Thank you for your time and consideration!
 I hope you enjoy it!